-When buying a home, you should be advised by your estate agent and solicitor to get a building survey.
+When buying a home, you should be advised by your estate agent and solicitor to get a home or building survey.
 We’re hoping you already have and that’s why you’re here!
 All our surveyors are members of the Royal Institute of Chartered Surveyors (RICS) so are qualified and experienced to conduct a thorough survey for you.

 RICS has done research that found home buyers are often confused by the products on offer and many are not aware of what survey they’ve paid for and what it should include.
 They’re introducing a new home buyers survey standard to simplify the process and language used in surveys and standardise their format to ensure they are all clear, honest, upfront about costs, and provide definitive value to clients.
 We’re proud to already adhere to these standards with our Level 2 and Level 3 surveys.

 Choosing which survey is right for you and your property can depend on many things, such as if you need detail on costs, the age of your property and its general condition.
 It’s essentially a health MOT for your house.

 What is a Level 2 Homebuyers Survey //

 Level 2 surveys, also known as a homebuyers survey, involve an inspection of easily accessible areas of the property and will highlight serious issues relating to the building fabric and services such as gas and electric.
 This level of survey highlights defects identified but will not provide a detailed analysis, explanation of potential remedial options, or predicted costs.

 In our Level 2 surveys, we provide an overview of the condition of the property, what repairs are needed, and guidance on further issues your solicitor should investigate.
 If your house is a fairly new build, a Level 2 survey should be sufficient as there are unlikely to be significant or historic defects, but in older properties we always recommend a level 3.